-Ifosfamide: High Dose for SCT (Generic Name)
+Ifosfamide: High Dose for Stem Cell Transplant (Generic Name)

 Other Names: Ifex®

-Possible side effects (More Common)
+Possible Side Effects (More Common)

 - Tiredness that may last up to eight hours after the drug is stopped.